 That’s the power of debt: when used properly, you open up opportunities for growth that wouldn’t be possible otherwise.

 Not every real estate loan option is a good fit for every venture.
 Some loans are quantifiably better than others—lower interest rates, longer terms—while others have quick turnaround times, getting you your money fast.
 And some lending options are just outright expensive, and you should avoid them unless you have no other options.

-Here’s a rundown of the best loan types on the market for real estate businesses in 2019:
+Here’s a rundown of the best loan types on the market for real estate businesses:

 There may be no better loan option on the market for small business owners, regardless of need, than a loan through the Small Business Administration.
 SBA loans are bank loans that are partially guaranteed by the SBA, giving small business owners an opportunity to borrow at rates that are often reserved for larger businesses.

 There are several SBA loan types, but two, in particular, are best suited for purchasing real estate: